JFMnrke/Chronicle/CAPABILITIES.md

 Purpose

-Understand transforms observations into shared awareness between Chronicle and the user about the user.
+Understand helps the user understand themselves more clearly by making visible how attention, behavior, context, and change are shaping the life they are living and the identity they are gradually constructing.

 Its purpose is not to explain, label, or decode a person.
-It helps the user become more conscious of how their behavior and environment affect the life they are trying to build.
+It creates the conditions for awareness: the user can recognize patterns that may be difficult to perceive while living through them, decide what they want to preserve or change, and choose whether to direct their attention, time, and resources differently.

+Chronicle does not decide that a pattern should change.
+Understanding makes choice more informed; the choice remains with the user.

 Core Principle